Thanmyatnoe/thanmyatnoe.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle:
 ---

-I'm an Network and System Engineer working in Systems integrator fields for over four year.
-I have strong knowledge in:
+My name is Than Myat Noe.
+And I have strong knowledge in:

 - Network Administration
 - CI/CD, Containerization (Kubernetes, Docker)